cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The minimum valuation of the coefficients of the approximation of f.
+The minimum valuation of the coefficients of the approximation of `f`.

 > **IncreaseAbsolutePrecision_Lazy** (R :: *RngUPol_FldPadExact*, pr :: *RngIntElt*)